kubekit99/argo-ohm/README.md

 ### Development

 - Brute force and ugly copy paste of keystone helm chart.
-- helm template . > allexpended.yaml
+- helm template . --namespace openstack -x templates/jobs-xxx.yaml > templates/steps/_xxx.yaml
-- start to create small file out of allexpended.yaml into templates/steps.
 - Use include in the wf-keystone-api.yaml and replace "jobs" by "containers" and include the "steps/xxx.yaml"

 ### Deployment for debugging